qooode/folders/README.md

 Controls where the folder name is displayed:
 - `"Below Folder"`: Name appears below the folder
 - `"Inside Folder"`: Name appears inside the folder
-- `"none"`: Doesn't show the name at all
+- `"Hidden"`: Doesn't show the name at all

 #### `textSize`
 Controls the size of text: